 Okay, now, I understand that on the other side of the dial there is probably some simple oscillating weight that makes the ring constantly point north like a tumbler toy, but it is that rare occasion when resulting effect looks almost mesmerizing.

 The rose gold body is, too, set with whole 68 brilliant-cut diamonds that weigh around 1.7 carats.
 Being 39 millimeters in diameter, the watch nevertheless doesn’t look too big for a lady’s wrist thanks to its lugless design.

 Another interesting feature of the watch is that it lacks a normal setting crown in order to make the design look as pure as it is practically possible.

-Ticking inside this beautiful watch is the Piaget 56P quartz caliber: the same movement that animated the Piaget Limelight Garden Party that was officially presented in January at the SIHH 2011 international show.
+Ticking inside this beautiful watch is the Piaget 56P quartz caliber: the same movement that animated the Limelight Garden Party that first appeared in the beginning of the year Basel.